CNS 11643

 The CNS 11643 character set (Chinese National Standard 11643), also officially known as the Chinese Standard Interchange Code or CSIC (中文標準交換碼), is officially the standard character set of Taiwan (Republic of China).
-In practice, variants of the related Big5 character set are de facto standard.
+Published and draft editions of CNS 11643 remain the source standards for Unicode reference glyphs for CJK Unified Ideographs submitted for use in Taiwan, and the character repertoire of CNS 11643 continues to be updated and used for administrative purposes in Taiwan.

+EUC-TW is an encoded representation of CNS 11643 and ASCII in Extended Unix Code (EUC) form.
+In practice, variants of the Big5 character set, which is closely related to the first two planes of CNS 11643, served as the de facto standard encoding for Traditional Chinese before the introduction of Unicode.
+Other encodings capable of representing certain CSIC planes include ISO-2022-CN (planes 1 and 2) and ISO-2022-CN-EXT (planes 1 through 7).

+Structure

-CNS 11643 is designed to conform to ISO 2022.
-It contains 16 planes, so the maximum possible number of encodable characters is 16×94×94 = 141376.
+CNS 11643 is designed to conform to ISO 2022, although only the first seven 94×94-character planes have ISO-IR registrations.
+The total number of planes has varied with successive revisions of the standard; the most recent pending drafts have 19 planes, so the maximum possible number of encodable characters across all planes is 19×94×94 = 167884.
 Planes 1 through 7 are defined by the standard; since 2007, planes 10 through 15 have also been defined by the standard.
 Prior to this, planes 12 to 15 (35344 code points) were specifically designated for user-defined characters.
 Unlike CCCII, the encoding of variant characters in CNS 11643 is not related.

-EUC-TW is an encoded representation of CNS 11643 and ASCII in Extended Unix Code (EUC) form.
-Other encodings capable of representing certain CSIC planes include ISO-2022-CN (planes 1 and 2) and ISO-2022-CN-EXT (planes 1 through 7).